aniketgm/misc-programs/CONTRIBUTING.md

 # Contributing and Learning

-First of all, A million thanks for deciding to contribute here.
+First of all, A thanks a lot for deciding to contribute here.

 So yes, that's my title, It's not just contributing but learning as well.
 Please feel free to suggest edits or adding a program for anything you would like to have a program about.